 Depending on your company’s financial size, specific needs, and future plans, you may need to hire a full-time CFO, a controller, or both.

 - Oversight of the finance team

 - Analyzing financial metrics

 - Bookkeeping supervision

-Whether you have a CFO, controller, or both, they need all the help they can get when it comes to monitoring and reporting their expenses.
+Whether you have a CFO, controller, or both, finance leaders need all the help they can get when it comes to managing and monitoring spend.

-Savvy CFOs or controllers can leverage its heightened visibility to strengthen your finances and propel the company forward.
+Savvy CFOs and controllers can leverage Ramp’s controls and insights to strengthen their finances and propel their company forward.